LazerpayHQ/lazerpay-react/README.md

 }
 ```
 ### NOTE
-`reference` has to be updated after a successful partial payment to enable re-initialization.
+`reference` has to be updated after any successful partial payment to enable re-initialization.

 ## Configuration Options